 Take a deep breath and enjoy our fresh, mountain air and the scent of crisp, fall leaves.
 Enjoy the fact that you are in the White Mountains and soak in the beauty around you.

-If this is your first time here, or first time back in a while, just know that some things may seem a little different – some restaurants and shops may not be open 7 days a week, there may be longer wait times at recreation areas, and attractions may sell out quicker than before.
-It won’t always be this way and we appreciate the fact that you are spending time with us this foliage season – please remember to pack your patience along with your toothbrush and camera and know that we are happy to have you here!
+If this is your first time here, or first time back in a while, just know that some restaurants and shops may not be open 7 days a week, there may be longer wait times at recreation areas, and attractions may sell out fast.
+Please remember to pack your patience along with your toothbrush and camera and know that we are happy to have you here!

 Be Safe and Respectful

 When visiting the White Mountains, be mindful of your surroundings.

 Stay on the trail and leave only footprints when taking a hike.
 Remember if you carry something in to a park, or attraction, to be sure to bring it back out with you.
 Familiarize yourself with the rules when it comes to camping and ask questions if you don’t know the answers.
 There are lots of people around who want to help, such as the friendly staff at the White Mountains Visitor Center or at any of the White Mountain National Forest Ranger Stations.
 Be careful around water and on steep ledges…no Instagram post is worth hurting the environment around you, or yourself.